Chorus-bdd/Chorus/README.txt

-Chorus is a lightweight BDD test framework written in Java, with a focus on distributed system testing
+Chorus is a lightweight <a href="http://en.wikipedia.org/wiki/Behavior-driven_development">BDD</a> test framework written in Java, with a focus on distributed system testing

-Chorus provides an interpreter for BDD-style tests, in which the step definitions can be provided locally, or exported by different components running as part of a distributed architecture.

 Key features:
- * Behaviour Driven Development which replicates most features of the well-known 'Cucumber' framework for Ruby
+ * Replicates most features of the well-known 'Cucumber' framework for Ruby
  * Supports most commonly used keywords from Cucumber's Gherkin syntax
- * Provides additional support for testing highly complex Java distributed systems
+ * Provides additional support for testing highly complex Java distributed systems - Step definitions can be provided locally, or exported by remote components
  * Modular interpreter architecture that allows projects to extend/customise core features
  * Pure Java implementation
  * Spring integration (feature testing with various Spring configurations)